 This is perhaps the most complicated of questions, as some laws have recently been modified.
-The primary reason for this discrepancy is due to the fact that Spain has raised the pension age from 65 to 67 years.
+The primary reason for this discrepancy is due to the fact that Spain is raising the pension age from 65 to 67 years.
+The increase will be incremental and will end in 2027 when full retirement age will generally be 67 years.
 Thus, the time allotted to qualify for a pension has been slightly altered.
 Clarification in this matter will help.

 To begin with, for the first 15 years of the contribution period pensioners will receive 50% of their full pension.
 Starting on the 16th year, each month 0.19% of the original base pension will be added.
 This will last for a period of almost 21 years.
 After this and for the remaining 15 months, 0.18% is added.
 To simplify things a bit, the first 15 years a pensioner will receive 50% pension.
 It will take another 22 years to reach the full amount as opposed to the 20 years previously (again, this is due to the raising of the retirement age by 2 years).
-After a total of 37 years, 100% pension will be reached.
-More information on this can be found at
+After a total of 38 years and 6 months, 100% pension will be reached.

 Can I Get my UK Pension in Spain?

-Please keep in mind that although Spain has increased their retirement age to 67, the UK age is still 65.
+Please keep in mind that although Spain is increasing its retirement age to 67, the current UK age is still 65 although it will rise to 66 by 2026 and 67 by 2028 for both men and women.
 Finally, remember that if you are working in the UK and have been paying into a pension and plan on relocating to Spain, the pension can be transferred.
 Alternatively, if you have reached retirement age, you can receive your UK pension directly as well.